junseoDS/Tableau/Tableau Desktop Specialist Prep.md

 ### Modify data connections

 - Add a join
+  - Inner
+  - Left
+  - Right
+  - Full Outer
 - Add a blend
+  - Combine data with different levels of granularity without duplication.
+  - With a blend, a primary data source is linked to a secondary data source.
+The data in the secondary data source will not duplicate even if linking criteria is satisfied multiple times.
+  - Data blending keeps the data sources separate and simply displays their information together.
+  - Each data source is queried independently and the results are aggregated to the appropriate level then visualized together.
 - Add a union
+  -

 ### Manage data properties

 - Rename a data field
 - Assign an alias to a data value
 - Assign a geographic role to a data field
 - Change data type for a data field (number, date, string, Boolean, etc.)
+- Default : Sum
 - Change default properties for a data field (number format, aggregation, color, date format, etc.)

 ## Exploring & Analyzing Data